Master of Fine Arts in Experimental and Documentary Arts collection, 2012-2025

 Creator:

 Duke University.
-Dept. of Art, Art History, and Visual Studies
+Department of Art, Art History and Visual Studies and Archive of Documentary Arts (Duke University)

 Abstract:

 The Master of Fine Arts in Experimental and Documentary Art degree program at Duke University has been awarded since 2013.
-Collection houses MFA/EDA theses submitted by graduates of the program, in the form of typescripts; handmade books; digital video and audio, three-dimensional artwork; photobooks; photographic prints; digital still images; and film of multi-media performances.
-Subjects range widely and include: U.S. and Southern cultures; world cultures; street photography; childhood; environmental narratives and documentaries; city and rural communities; themes of social justice, memory, and identity; women and spirituality; and abstract constructs.
-Other places documented include China, Poland, Vietnam, and the Middle East.
-Acquired as part of the Archive of Documentary Arts at Duke University.
+This collection houses MFA/EDA theses submitted by graduates of the program, in the form of typescripts; handmade books; digital video, audio, and image files; three-dimensional artwork; photobooks; photographic prints; and film of multimedia performances.
+Subjects range widely and include: U.S. and Southern cultures; world cultures; street photography; childhood and family relationships; health; environmental narratives and documentaries; city and rural communities; themes of social justice, memory, and identity; women and spirituality; and abstract constructs.
+Loctions include but are not limted to China, Poland, Vietnam, and the Middle East.
+Acquired as part of the Archive of Documentary Arts.

 Extent: